Franciscojmara/Mex-ClimMacro/READme.md

 ### b) Batch Mode

 If you are only interested in reproducing the whole project without inspection, you can do it in batch model.
+IN this mode, the data, figures, and tables generated in the pipeline will be exported to the host machine.
 In the terminal, run the full pipeline automatically:

 ```bash
 docker compose run --rm batch